 The best way to increase your net worth in your 40s is through your income.
 If you’re in your 40s or 50s and have a bachelor’s degree, you’re in your highest earning decades.
 Don’t use that income to accrue possessions.

 Instead, grow your wealth.
 Max out all of your retirement options and diversify your investing.
-This can include investing in real estate or other ways to build wealth outside the stock market.
+This can include investing in real estate or other non-stock investments.

 You should have six times your income saved for retirement by the time you reach 50, so it’s best to be aggressive with your savings.